OpenDSA/OpenDSA/RST/en/Glossary.rst

       The place where an :term:`activation record` is stored when a subroutine is called during a program's runtime.

+   scanner
+      The part of a :term:`compiler` that is responsible for doing :term:`lexical analysis`.

    scope
       The parts of a program that can see and access a variable.